 These were triumphs of front-running riding from a man whose horsemanship had been contemptuously dismissed by jockeys and trainers alike when he first arrived in Sydney from Queensland to ride Merloolas in the 1898 Sydney Cup.
 Born at Scrubby Flat near Clermont, Queensland, in November 1872, Smith was induced to come to Sydney by George Gilbert, the popular owner-trainer of Merloolas, who had known the jockey for some years in the north.
 Despite winning that Sydney Cup and a number of other valuable weight-for-age races on that old bay gelding in the 1898-99 racing season, Smith wasn’t easily accepted into the Sydney racing scene.
 Belah’s Derby success helped break down some of the prejudice as did winning The Metropolitan the following year on the 100/1 Alias.

 After that, the winners started to roll and among other big races, Smith won a second Sydney Cup on Trafalgar, a Caulfield Cup on Aurifer, and two Epsom Handicaps on Silver Hampton and Hartfell.
 He is perhaps best remembered for his association with those two champion gallopers, Trafalgar and Prince Foote, and, while not the regular rider of either horse, won multiple races on both including some of Australia’s best weight-for-age races.
 A natural lightweight, Smith became famous for his vigour in a tight finish that saw him win races on horses that were entitled to lose.
 Sadly, the Turf cost him his life, succumbing to injuries received when his mount, Aurofodina, crashed to the ground in the 1914 Rosehill Cup.
-Eight horses fell that day near the half-mile on ground that was heavy from previous days’ rain and it was reminiscent of the tragedy that claimed Tom Clayton’s life in March 1909 on the same course.
+Eight horses fell that day near the half-mile, on sodden ground that was heavy from previous days’ rain and it was reminiscent of the tragedy that claimed Tom Clayton’s life in March 1909 on the same course.
 At the time of his death, Smith held a valuable retainer of £500pa plus 10% of all winnings and place money from the prominent owner and heavy bettor, Fred Merton; although, ironically, he had intended to retire at the end of the season.
 Responsible with his money, Smith left an estate that was valued for probate at £14,976/15/-.

 Belah confirmed his promise when he picked up the New Stakes on Metropolitan Day while Sweet Nell instead went for the rich distance handicap and weighted with 7 st. 4lb ran a creditable sixth behind Marvel Loch.
-After finishing runner-up in the Grantham Stakes (formerly the Duff Memorial Stakes) behind Duke of Grafton over the mile on the Wednesday, Sweet Nell was taken back to Melbourne to be freshened for the Caulfield and Flemington fixtures.
+After finishing runner-up in the Grantham Stakes (formerly the Duff Memorial Stakes) behind Duke of Grafton over the mile on the following Wednesday, Sweet Nell was taken back to Melbourne to be freshened for the Caulfield and Flemington fixtures.
 It is interesting to note that despite having such a strong hand in three-year-olds, a commissioner acting on behalf of the Scobie stable in the days after the AJC Derby approached John McDonald with a view to purchasing Belah at a price in excess of 2000 guineas, but the Mungie Bundie studmaster refused to trade.
 Rebuffed though the stable might have been, Scobie remained supremely confident of a profitable spring back in Victoria and no horse imbued him with more confidence than Sweet Nell, who began to really thrive on the gallops.

 The Master of Dowling Forest believed that Sweet Nell was pitched into the Caulfield Cup with 6 st. 13lb but the trick was to get a strong rider at that weight.
 Scobie’s choice fell on Arthur Richardson, a young lad who had spent his apprenticeship with Tom Payten and who three years earlier had won the Melbourne Cup for Scobie on Clean Sweep.
 The engagement for Sweet Nell was to have a similarly rewarding result.
 The stable money went on the Friday before the Caulfield meeting opened – both straight out in the Caulfield Cup and in Melbourne Cup doubles with stablemate, Hauturier.
 On the first Saturday of the VATC gathering the filly proved worthy of the confidence when in the hands of Bob Lewis, she took out the Caulfield Guineas from her stablemate Hauturier with Belah among the unplaced brigade.